albertodebortoli/ADBDownloadManager/README.md

 A download manager for iOS.
 Actually, all that you need to download files without any external library.

+Goals:

+* download of a sequence of files with the same base URL address
+* downloads happen in background and in a serial fashion
+* ability of canceling downloads that are not started yet

 Simple usage:

 - copy ADBDownloadManager class into your project